 7. Make the effort to cook with your housemates.

 On the subject of cooking – why not try to reduce the cost of your food shop even further by clubbing together with your housemates?
-Not only will you save money, but you’ll get to spend quality time with your housemates, and maybe even improve your cooking skills.
+Not only will you save money as a student, but you’ll get to spend quality time with your housemates, and maybe even improve your cooking skills.
 You don’t even have to splash out on a cookbook – you can find a plethora of easy, student-budget friendly recipes on sites such as BBC Good Food.

 8. Get to know your discounts.